-With a photo like the one below, you can have a nice image, but it will improve with the addition of a little "framing" technique.
+With a photo like the one below, you can have an okay photo, but it will improve with the addition of a little "framing" technique.
 Framing is including other elements in your composition that naturally surround your main subject and make it emphasized.

 This photo is of an historical building, where the "Heroine of Red Bank" bravely stayed put while under attack from the British soldiers in the Revolutionary War in 1777.
 I first took the traditional, straight-in-front photo with the deep blue sky and the healthy green grass providing a nice color contrast with the red brick building.